 The Local Government Act requires that councillors, members of delegated committees and key council staff submit a record of their personal interests to council.
 An initial personal interests return must be completed 30 days after election or appointment and biannually afterwards.

-The personal interests returns scheme was introduced in the (1989 Act) and was expanded in the (2020 Act).
+The personal interests returns scheme was introduced in the Local Government Act (1989 Act) and was expanded in the Local Government Act (2020 Act).
 The 1989 requirements compelled councils to maintain a register of interests which were available for public inspection.
 The 2020 Act requires councils to publish a summary of personal interests on their website.

 Declaring personal interests and conflicts of interest ensures decision makers perform their duty in an impartial way and gives the public greater trust in the integrity of the decision-making process.

 “Councillors and their decision making needs to be open, transparent and accountable.”